 The Scout Oath and Scout Law also empowers Scouts to serve others everyday in ways big and small.
 Whether a Scout is completing an Eagle project in hopes of reaching Scouting’s highest rank or a Scout is simply doing a “good turn daily,” Scouts are here to make life better for others.

-Last month, Collin Coker of Troop 57 in Garland heard that his church needed new benches and he stepped forward to offer his assistance.
+When Collin Coker of Troop 57 in Garland heard that his church needed new benches, he stepped forward to offer his assistance.

 “Ever since I was a little kid the Children’s Pastor has mentioned that it is something the church wanted done and some people said I could do it as an Eagle Project.
 When the time came I asked if they still wanted newer benches and then one thing led to another and that became my Eagle Project.”